JohnKendrick/PDielec/Sphinx/software.rst

    The 3D Viewer Tab

 As well as being able to change the phonon mode being analysed.
 The colours and many settings in the visualiser can be adjusted from the settings tab.
-There are also options to save the view as a png file or as an mp3 animation.  *Save as cif* results in all the geometries used to show the phonon animation being written out as a cif file.
+The unit cell can be shown as a supercell by altering the a, b, c parameters in the settings tab.
+Other parameters affecting the display can also be modified.

 Fitter Tab
 -----------

 The *Fitter Tab* imports an experimental spectrum.
 The spectrum is stored in an Excel spreadsheet.
 The spreadsheet should contain a single sheet with two columns.
-The first column should be the frequency in cm-1 and the second should be the measured signal.
-The signal can be molar absorption, absorption, real permittivity, imaginary permittivity or ATR absorbance.
+The first column should be the frequency in :math:`cm^{-1}` and the second should be the measured signal.
+The signal can be molar absorption, absorption, real permittivity, imaginary permittivity, ATR absorbance or any of the single crystal propertie.
 Once imported the experimental spectrum can be compared with the calculated spectrum.
 The tab shows the frequencies contributing to the spectrum and allows the Lorentzian widths of the transitions to be altered.
 The frequency range used for the display is the same as that used in the *plotting tab*.
+Indeed the calculated signal used for fitting is the same as that being shown in the *plotting tab*.
-At the top of the Tab are some settings in a tabbed notebook.
+At the top of the tab are some settings in a tabbed notebook.
 The most important is the name of the Excel file containing the experimental spectrum.
 In addition there are options to change the 'Plot type', include frequency scaling in any fitting, set the frequency scaling factor, set the number of iterations to be used when fitting, choose whether the plot should use indepent y-axes for the calculated and experimental spectra, set the method used to do the fitting and finally specifiy the spectral difference threshold.
 The spectrum is shown at the bottom of the tab and is recalculated when the *Replot* or *Replot with frequency shift* buttons are pressed.
 The data type stored in the experimental spreadsheet is defined by the *Plot and data type* setting.
 One of the settings options is the ability to remove a baseline from the experimental spectrum.
 If baseline removal is selected a Hodrick-Prescott filter is used.
 The value of the filter parameter is determined by the value in the *HP filter lambda* tab.
 The actual value of lambda used in the filter is the value given in the tab raised by the power of 10.